mish24/Assembly-step-by-step/README.md

 If you're using the same system, follow the following steps to run the program

 To compile the file,

     `$ nasm -f elf64 filename.asm`

 To link the file,

     `$ ld -s -o filename filename.o`

 To run the file,

     `$ ./filename`

 You're done!
-If you're using a differnt version, just Google it.
-Remember, Google is our friend.
+If you're using a different version, just Google it.
+Remember, Google is our friend. :-*